maliMirkec/personal-website/site/testimonials/devran-taskesen.md

   - type: banner-alpha
     banner: consultation
     animate: true
-excerpt: Silvestar is a very accomplished web dev who always wants to find the best possible...
+excerpt: Working with Silvestar on various web projects was an absolute pleasure!
+He always found...
 ---

-> Silvestar is a very accomplished web dev who always wants to find the best possible solution.
-He worked as the freelancer within Wunder Mobility and was always responsive, proactive, and his results was from a very high quality.
+> Working with Silvestar on various web projects was an absolute pleasure!
+>
+> He always found an effective and efficient way to realize the ideas the team came up while also bringing more than just his exceptional work ethic to the table.
+Always enjoyed the humor and humanity while working with him!